Your cart is currently empty!

 Thanks to her expertise in textile design, Lucie Leroux prints each motif by hand with water-based inks using the screen-printing process.

-The patterns applied on the fabrics have been designed to accompany the movement of the folds of each light fixtures.
+The patterns applied to these lamps are designed to follow the movement of the folds and interact with the light.

 First drawn in two dimensions, the pattern then becomes a three-dimensional graphic element once the final shape is folded.